SingerLab/gac/README.md

 ![Figure 1.](figures/ComplexHeatmap.png)

 **Figure 1** The heatmap above is showing the results of five different sacromas.
 From left to right we observe an increasing gradient of genomic complexity culminating in a tetraploid tumor where the diploid cells are significantly deteriorated, forcing a tetraploid phenotpye to maintain the tumor mass.
 This figure showing only the tumor cells.
-The complete data set for these five tumors approximates >9000 cells, which also contains the tumor ecosystem e.g. stroma and tumor infiltrate.
+The complete data set for these five tumors approximates 10,000 cells, providing some insights into tumor ecosystem e.g. stroma and tumor infiltrate.

 # Simple